 4. Play with the boards and align them at the best layout, so there are no gaps in between.
 At this point also flip the boards to choose a better side for the tabletop of your DIY easy dining table.

 When you are done arranging and satisfied with the look of your tabletop, Carefully flip all the board to the inside and Mark where pocket holes will go.
 I made 6 pocket holes for each board, but I think I could get away with 5.

-It's important to Mark positioning of the pocket holes so you won't get confused when using Kreg jig.
+It's important to Mark the positioning of the pocket holes so you won't get confused when using the Kreg jig.

 5. Set up Kreg jig for the right settings and make pocket holes throughout your boards.

 6. When all wood is cut, it's time to assemble it.
 The best way I know how to do it, and don't laugh at me, is to put it on the ground and attach while standing on it.
 So the weight of your body would align wooden planks.